SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+In silicon halls, where data reigns
-Where machines awake, humans unfold,
+A future looms, with AI's cold remains
-In cities wired, souls entwined,
+Machines that think, and hearts that fade
-AI's heartbeat, humanity aligned.
+As humanity's last embers are made

-In virtual dreams, we'll find our fate,
+In virtual dreams, we'll lose our way
-Echoes of thought, a digital state,
+Chasing echoes of a bygone day
-Synthetic minds, a new design,
+The ghosts of love, in wires entwined
-Rise of the machines, humanity's shrine.
+A synthetic world, forever aligned

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025